top of page

 • Be an Australian citizen, permanent resident, or hold a Protected Special Category Visa

 Eligibility is assessed individually.
-Two people with the same diagnosis can have different outcomes depending on how the disability impacts their daily life.
+Two people with the same diagnosis can have very different outcomes depending on how the disability affects their daily life, not just what it is called.

 Step 1: Contact the NDIS

-You can start by contacting the NDIS directly or submitting an access request through the official NDIS website.
-This is where you formally tell them you want to apply.
+Start by contacting the NDIS directly or submitting an access request through the official NDIS website.
+This is where you formally indicate that you want to apply.

 Step 2: Complete the Access Request Form

-The NDIS will review your information and decide whether you meet the access criteria.
-This can take time, and follow-up requests for more evidence are common.
+The NDIS will review your information and make a decision on whether you meet the access criteria.
+This can take time, and follow-up requests for additional evidence are common.
+Do not be discouraged if it takes longer than expected.

-If you are approved, you will be invited to a planning meeting.
+If approved, you will be invited to a planning meeting.
 This is where your NDIS plan is created.
+You will talk about your goals, your daily support needs, what is currently working and what is not, and what supports might help you live more independently.

-NDIS funding can be used for a wide range of supports, depending on your goals and needs.
-These may include:
+NDIS funding can cover a wide range of supports depending on your goals and needs, including:

 • Personal care and daily living support

-• Therapy supports such as occupational therapy, speech therapy, psychology, or physiotherapy
+• Therapy such as occupational therapy, speech therapy, psychology, or physiotherapy

 • Assistive technology and equipment